-Revenue is dipping, and there has been some concerns that growth is starting to sputter for the company moving forward.
-However, it will be interesting to see how well Viemed can perform in a normal operating environment, and it's a pharmaceutical stock you'd be wise to keep a close eye on moving forward.
+Revenue was dipping, and there had been some concerns that growth is starting to sputter for the company moving forward.
+However it has picked things up again in recent times and it will be interesting to see how well Viemed can perform in a normal operating environment.
+It's a pharmaceutical stock you'd be wise to keep a close eye on moving forward.

 HLS Therapeutics (TSX:HLS)

 Much like Knight, HLS Therapeutics (TSE:HLS) is a pharmaceutical company that focuses on the acquisition of late-stage and commercial-stage branded pharmaceutical products.
 The key difference here being the company focuses on the North American markets.